babel/babel-preset-env/README.md

 A query to select browsers (ex: last 2 versions, > 5%) using [browserslist](https://github.com/ai/browserslist).

 Note, browsers' results are overridden by explicit items from `targets`.

-#### Browserslist config file.
-File with browsers queries splitted by a new line.
-For more info see [browserslist/config-file](https://github.com/ai/browserslist#config-file).

-#### `browserslist` field in `package.json`
-Way to reduce configuration files and separate browserslist query from the Babel config.

-Browserslist config file and `browserslist` field in `package.json` will be ignored if: 1) `targets.browsers` was specified 2) or with `ignoreBrowserslistConfig: true` option.

 ### `targets.uglify`